Do we have to be Anglican to be enrolled?

 No. The Director of Enrolments reviews all the material that has been submitted by parents/carers and selects applicants for interview.

 Does entry into the Primary School guarantee entry into Year 7?

-The College assumes that all students enrolling in Kindergarten, Year 3 or Year 5 will progress into Year 7 at the appropriate time.
+The College assumes that all students enrolling in the Primary School, will progress into Year 7 at the appropriate time.
 However, there may be circumstances where enrolment into Year 7 at the College is not in the best interests of the child.

 Are there ‘feeder’ Primary Schools for entry into Year 7 entry?

 Yes.
 Students who have come through our Primary School will be given preference for entry into Year 7 at the College.
 There is no other local K-6 school that we consider better than any other.